MatsThieme/SnowballEngineTemplate/README.md

 Contains all the GameEngine files.

 #### Game.ts
-Game.ts is the entry point, it may look like this:
+src/Game.ts is the entry point, it may look like this:
 ```typescript
 import { LoadingScreenScene } from 'Scenes/LoadingScreenScene';
 import { MainScene } from 'Scenes/MainScene';